userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 ### 20170913:
 * Started implementing the more stable and fast plotting scheme.
 * Read some articles about NN.
 Must:
 	* Do some research about which type of NN is adequate for the model.
 	* Is the NN used originally in the model the best for the task?
 	* Should I use available libraries or write my own code for NN.
 	* Think about how to record a video/timelapse if the cell structure

 ### 20170914:
 * Fixed plotting.
 Now works like a charm.
 Fast and smooth.
 * Fixed move2 and split2 functions.
 Borders of the grid and orientation.
 Orientation needs some testing though.
 * Need to fix the Die method

+### 20170920:
+#### Done:
+* Die method is correct now
+* Dynamics for SGF.
+* Code cleaning.
+* Now I'm using the following code for the grid:
+	* -1: There was a cell on this spot before but muved away or died.
+	* 0: spot has been always empty.
+	* 1: a quiet cell lies here
+	* 2: a cell moved to this spot
+	* 3: cell just gave birth
+#### To do:
+* Double check action functions: quiet, move, die, split, generateStatus, orientation system
+* Test decaying dynamics of SGF
+* Implement dynamics for LGF
+* Implement self-made NN